mattst/sublime-single-trailing-new-line/README.md

 #### Running Automatically

-The plugin will be run automatically every time a file is saved to ensure that the file is saved with exactly one trailing newline.
+The plugin can be run automatically every time a file is saved to ensure that the file is saved with exactly one trailing newline.
 This is disabled by default.

 It can be enabled for either all files or for only files of specific syntaxes.
 To enable it the settings in the settings file `SingleTrailingNewLine.sublime-settings` must be changed.